Lavender Haze: Background and writing

-Swift announced the album's track listing via a thirteen-episode video series called Midnights Mayhem with Me on the platform TikTok, where each video contained the title of one track at a time.
-The title of "Lavender Haze" was revealed in the episode posted on October 7, 2022.
-In an Instagram post that she uploaded the same day, Swift shared that she discovered the expression "lavender haze", which describes the state of being in love, when watching the period drama series Mad Men.
-Intrigued by its meaning and supposed 1950s origin, Swift saw parallels between the expression and her relationship with the English actor Joe Alwyn; she interpreted it as an "all-encompassing love glow".
+The American singer-songwriter Taylor Swift conceived her tenth original studio album, Midnights, as a collection of songs about her nocturnal ruminations, detailing a wide range of emotions such as regret, lust, nostalgia, contentment, and self-loathing.
+She produced the standard edition of Midnights with Jack Antonoff.
+Swift announced the track listing via a thirteen-episode short video series on the platform TikTok; the title of "Lavender Haze" was revealed in the episode posted on October 7, 2022.

 "Lavender Haze" was written by Swift, Antonoff, Sounwave, Jahaan Sweet, Sam Dew, and Zoë Kravitz.
 Sounwave wrote the initial track within 15 minutes.
-After experimenting with different sounds, he "[hit] one button by accident" and played a voice memo that Sweet had sent to him: it was a recording of his roommate Braxton Cook singing wordless melodies over some chords.
-Antonoff, who was in the same room, was fascinated by the sound.
-Sounwave and Antonoff then teamed up with Dew and Kravitz to write a track containing an R&B groove using keyboards, built on Cook's vocal coos; according to Sounwave, Dew came up with the melodies and Kravitz added some sonic embellishments.
-Antonoff shared the track to Swift, who recorded her vocals and sent it back to the other writers.
+After experimenting with different sounds, he "[hit] one button by accident", which played a voice memo that Sweet had sent to him: it was a recording of his roommate Braxton Cook singing wordless melodies over some chords.
+Antonoff, who was in the same room with Sounwave, was fascinated by the sound.
+They teamed up with Dew and Kravitz to write an R&B groove using keyboards, built on Cook's vocal coos; according to Sounwave, Dew came up with the melodies and Kravitz added some sonic embellishments.

+Antonoff shared the track to Swift, who wrote the lyrics based on her personal life, recorded her vocals, and sent the finished output to the other writers.
 Sounwave recalled their reactions when Antonoff played the finished track: "[...] all our mouths dropped.
 [Swift] took it to a whole new world and made it her own [by creating] different pockets we did not hear."

-Swift, Antonoff, Sounwave, and Sweet are credited as the producers of "Lavender Haze", and Cook is credited as an additional producer.
-Antonoff and Laura Sisk recorded the track at Rough Customer Studio in Brooklyn, Electric Lady Studios in New York, and Henson Recording Studios in Los Angeles.
-In addition to programming the song, Antonoff played drums, modular synthesizers, the Juno-6, the Mellotron, and the Wurlitzer.
-Sweet played bass, bass pad, flute, and Juno.
-Dominik Rivinus played snare drums, which were recorded by Ken Lewis at Neon Wave Studio in Pirmasens, Germany.
-"Lavender Haze" was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Randy Merrill at Sterling Sound in Edgewater, New Jersey.
-On the vinyl editions, the track was mastered by Ryan Smith at Sterling Sound in Nashville, Tennessee.
+In the credits of Midnights, Swift, Antonoff, Sounwave, and Sweet are credited as the producers of "Lavender Haze", and Cook as an additional producer.